Study Proves Cannabis Improves Quality For End of Life Care

 Cannabis Can Treat Multiple Symptoms

-Cancer patients are an unique population characterized by multiple symptoms and the simultaneous use of different medications.
+Cancer patients are a unique population.
+Multiple symptoms and the simultaneous use of different medications characterize them.
 Medical cannabis can reduce this list of medications by treating multiple symptoms at once.
 Therefore, it is recognized as a desirable therapeutic agent.

 This study is impressive and statistically significant.
-There is a caveat, however, in that the data was collected by the company offering (selling) the medical cannabis in Israel.
+There is a caveat, however.
+The data comes from a company offering (selling) medical cannabis in Israel.
 And the scientists leading the study are paid by the same company.
-This is a clear conflict of interest, that might be allowed in Israel, but certainly is not common practice in the North America.
-Scientists show bias if they are influenced by the goals of the company.
-This sways the results of the study for the benefit of the company.
-Ethically, this is a big problem.
+This is a clear conflict of interest.
+This might be allowed in Israel, but certainly is not common practice in North America.
+Scientists show bias if the goals of the company clearly influence their work.
+Firstly, this sways the results of the study for the company’s benefits.
+Lastly, this is a big ethical problem.

 An independent study would need to follow in order to remove the threat of bias.